Varicose Vein Surgery in Mobile, AL

 Venous insufficiency is a very common condition resulting from decreased blood flow from the leg veins up to the heart.
 Normally, one-way valves in the veins keep blood flowing toward the heart, against the force of gravity.
 When the valves weaken and don’t close properly, blood flows backwards.
 This condition is called reflux.
 Veins that have lost their valve effectiveness become elongated, rope-like, bulged, and thickened.
 These are commonly known as varicose veins.

-The board-certified interventional radiologists at Alabama Coastal Radiology provide many different radiology services, including venous ablation.
-Learn more about this procedure and what you should expect during your own treatment when you call to schedule an appointment at any of our 8 locations Mobile, Alabama.
+The board-certified interventional radiologists at Alabama Coastal Radiology, P.C. provide many different radiology services, including venous ablation.
+Learn more about this procedure and what you should expect during your own treatment when you call to schedule an appointment at any of our 8 locations in the Mobile, Alabama area.
+We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 What Is Venous Ablation?

 For patients with varicose veins, vein ablation is a minimally invasive procedure that treats the veins from the inside.
 This outpatient procedure is performed by an interventional radiologist and uses heat energy from a laser to seal the afflicted vein.

 Is Venous Ablation Right for Me?